-- Each case is considered on its own merits: the actual behaviour is weighed against similar incidents; the collective staff knowledge of the student is taken into account; the student's response is considered; consideration is given to the welfare of the wider school community. - Principles of natural justice apply to the process of decision-making.
-This includes the right to information, to reply, to impartiality, to support and to appeal. - Fixed term or permanent exclusion is not a replacement for action through the criminal justice system where the latter is deemed appropriate.
+Each case is considered on its own merits: the actual behaviour is weighed against similar incidents; the collective staff knowledge of the student is taken into account; the student's response is considered; consideration is given to the welfare of the wider school community.

+- Principles of natural justice apply to the process of decision-making.
+This includes the right to information, to reply, to impartiality, to support and to appeal. - A suspension or permanent exclusion is not a replacement for action through the criminal justice system where the latter is deemed appropriate.
 It may be used as well as, or instead of, action by the police but always with the best interests of the individual being weighed in conjunction with the best interests of the school community after full discussion with all parties.
-In cases where there is an investigation, the Headteacher will not postpone taking the decision, but will ensure it is fair and that all investigation is completed expediently and lawfully. - If an exclusion is for longer than 5 days, alternative provision will be given to enable the student to continue their education and the parents informed of the arrangements.
-This may include direction to another educational site from the sixth day of the exclusion.
+In cases where there is an investigation, the Headteacher will not postpone taking the decision, but will ensure it is fair and that all investigation is completed expediently and lawfully. - If an exclusion is for longer than 5 days, alternative provision will be offered to enable the student to continue their education and the parents informed of the arrangements.
+This may include direction to another educational site from the sixth day of the exclusion. - The Headteacher may withdraw an exclusion-whether it has already begun or not-as long as the governing board has not yet convened to decide on the pupil's reinstatement.

-The decision to exclude
+The decision to suspend or permanently exclude